-Once upon a time the brilliant Kristine Slettevold awarded me with the opportunity to teach at the BA program Dance Performance at DOCH––Dans och Cirkushögskolan, aka The University of Dance and Circus at Stockholm University of the Arts, aka Uniarts––following a single interview.
+Once upon a time the brilliant Kristine Slettevold gave me with the opportunity to teach at the BA program Dance Performance at SKH, the Stockholm University of the Arts, following a single interview.
 This took place some time in February of 2014.
-I have only just moved to Stockholm a couple of months prior, was studying at the time at the MA program New Performative Practices, and was in desperate need of a job.
+I have only just moved to Stockholm a couple of months before, was studying at the time at the MA program New Performative Practices, and was in desperate need of a job.

 The class I taught was initially called improvisation.
-This was reasonable, I thought at the time, since everything I ever did––and continue to do––at its core regards the notion and the practice of… working in-real-time.
+This was reasonable, I thought at the time, since everything I ever did–and continue to do–at its core regards the notion and the practice of… working in-real-time.
 And here I cannot help but introduce you to my everlasting dilemma, the one that in a way started it all.
-You see, I cannot get myself to state that “everything I ever did and do regards the notion and the practice of improvisation” anymore, which is something I once believed to be true.
+I cannot get myself to state that “everything I ever did and do regards the notion and the practice of improvisation” anymore, which is something I once believed to be true.

-Without going into too much detail, I eventually reported my discomfort to Kristine and we started talking about the course (of action) that is eventually going to lead to the making of the Making Connections.
+Without going into too much detail, I reported my growing discomfort with the word to Kristine and we started talking about the course (of action) that is eventually going to lead to the making of the Making Connections.